axaq/traviso-website/blog/_posts/2015-03-15-engine-configuration.md

 backgroundColor {Number(Hexadecimal)} // background color, if defined the engine will create a solid colored background for the map, default null useMask {Boolean} // creates a mask using the position frame defined by 'initialPositionFrame' property or the 'posFrame' parameter that is passed to 'repositionContent' method, default false

-callbackScope {Object} // the scope to apply when calling callback functions, default null engineInstanceReadyCallback {Function} // callback function that will be called once everything is loaded and engine instance is ready, needs 'callbackScope' property, default null tileSelectCallback {Function} // callback function that will be called when a tile is selected, needs 'callbackScope' property, default null objectSelectCallback {Function} // callback function that will be called when a tile with an interactive map-object on it is selected, needs 'callbackScope' property, default null objectReachedDestinationCallback {Function} // callback function that will be called when any moving object reaches its destination, needs 'callbackScope' property, default null otherObjectsOnTheNextTileCallback {Function} // callback function that will be called when any moving object is in move and there are other objects on the next tile, needs 'callbackScope' property, default null objectUpdateCallback {Function} // callback function that will be called everytime an objects direction or position changed, default null
+engineInstanceReadyCallback {Function} // callback function that will be called once everything is loaded and engine instance is ready, default null tileSelectCallback {Function} // callback function that will be called when a tile is selected, default null objectSelectCallback {Function} // callback function that will be called when a tile with an interactive map-object on it is selected, default null objectReachedDestinationCallback {Function} // callback function that will be called when any moving object reaches its destination, default null otherObjectsOnTheNextTileCallback {Function} // callback function that will be called when any moving object is in move and there are other objects on the next tile, default null objectUpdateCallback {Function} // callback function that will be called everytime an objects direction or position changed, default null
 ```